AngelFireLA/AngelFire-Brawlermaker/README.md

 - added full support for supers
 - started support for multiple brawl stars versions

+8/25/2021 bis :
+- added support for creation of a brawler

 Features Planned :
+- more customization in the brawler like texts and skins
-- choose what version of brawl stars
+- ~~choose what version of brawl stars~~
-- Creation of basic brawlers using cards.csv and characters.csv
+-~~Creation of basic brawlers using cards.csv and characters.csv~~
 - Creation of custom projectiles in projectiles.csv
 - Creation of Star Powers
 - Creation of Gadgets